Friday, March 19, 2010

 Ficus elastica is grown around the world as an ornamental plant, outside in frost-free climates from the tropical to the Mediterranean and inside in colder climates as a houseplant.
 Although it is grown in Hawaiʻi, the species of fig wasp required to allow it to spread naturally is not present there.

 In cultivation, it prefers bright sunlight but not hot temperatures.
 It has a high tolerance for drought, but prefers humidity and thrives in wet, tropical conditions.
 When grown as an ornamental plant hybrids derived from Ficus elastica Robusta with broader, stiffer and more upright leaves are commonly used instead of the wild form.
-Many such forms exist, often with variegated leaves.
+Many such forms exist, often with

-latex also known as sap, which has been used in some cases to make rubber, but it should not be confused with the Pará rubber tree, the main commercial source of latex for rubber making.
+It can yield a milky white latex also known as sap, which has been used in some cases to make rubber, but it should not be confused with the Pará rubber tree, the main commercial source of latex for rubber making.
 This sap is also an irritant to the eyes and skin and can be fatal if taken internally.